Jack Doyle Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

+- Doyle has put up a 291-yard campaign so far (19.4 receiving yards per game) with three touchdowns, reeling in 28 balls on 41 targets.

-- Doyle has been the target of 41 of his team's 465 passing attempts this season, or 8.8% of the target share.
+- Doyle has been the target of 8.8% (41 total) of his team's 465 passing attempts this season.

-- Doyle has seen the ball thrown his way seven times in the red zone this season, 11.9% of his team's 59 red zone pass attempts.
+- With seven targets in the red zone this season, Doyle has been on the receiving end of 11.9% of his team's 59 red zone pass attempts.

-- The Colts have thrown the football in 50.5% of their plays from scrimmage this year while staying on the ground 49.5% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Colts, who rank fifth in the NFL in points scored, have attempted a pass 50.5% of the time while running the football 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Doyle's matchup with the Raiders.